Brian Billick: Playing career

+Billick started his college career playing linebacker at the United States Air Force Academy.
+He transferred to Brigham Young University after his freshman year, where he played tight end.
+In his senior season, Billick earned all-Western Athletic Conference honors and an All-America honorable mention.

-Billick was selected in the 11th round with the 295th overall pick of the 1977 NFL Draft by the San Francisco 49ers, but was released by both the 49ers and the Dallas Cowboys that year and never played in the NFL.
+Billick was selected in the 11th round with the 295th overall pick of the 1977 NFL draft by the San Francisco 49ers.
+After being released by the 49ers, he was signed and then released by the Dallas Cowboys; he retired as a player without playing in a National Football League game.

 Coaching career

 College

 In 1977, after being cut by the 49ers, Billick appeared as a contestant on TV's Match Game PM.
 He later returned to his hometown of Redlands, California, and served as a volunteer wide receivers coach for the University of Redlands football team (NAIA), under coach Frank Serrao.
 That season, he also split time as an assistant coach at Redlands High School.
 Billick said he coached the high school team's practice from 2 to 4 p.m., then headed over to the university for the college practice.

 Billick worked as a graduate assistant at Brigham Young for one season (1978) before joining the 49ers as the assistant director of public relations for two years (1979–1980).

 He returned to coaching with San Diego State University, serving as the tight ends coach and recruiting coordinator for five seasons (1981–1985) under Doug Scovil.
 After being named the offensive coordinator of Utah State University, Billick improved the second-worst offense in Division I-A into a top-10 offense in three seasons (1986–1988).

 Billick was then hired as the assistant head coach and tight ends coach at Stanford by Dennis Green, serving both roles for three seasons (1989–91).